MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 ## Manage secret keys

 When your site is created, the Bot Framework generates secret keys that your client application can use to [authenticate](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md) the Direct Line API requests that it issues to communicate with your bot.
 To view a key in plain text, click **Show** for the corresponding key.

 ![Show Direct Line key](~/media/bot-service-channel-connect-directline/directline-showkey.png)

 Copy and securely store the key that is shown.
-Then use the key to [authenticate](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md) the Direct Line API requests that your client issues to communicate with your bot, or alternatively, use the Direct Line API to [exchange the key for a token](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md#generate-token) that your client can use to authenticate its subsequent requests within the scope of a single conversation.
+Then use the key to [authenticate](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md) the Direct Line API requests that your client issues to communicate with your bot.
+Alternatively, use the Direct Line API to [exchange the key for a token](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md#generate-token) that your client can use to authenticate its subsequent requests within the scope of a single conversation.

 ![Copy Direct Line key](~/media/bot-service-channel-connect-directline/directline-copykey.png)